-This webinar will focus on several simple steps to ensure a successful CRA exam outcome.
-Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
-We will review the steps required to establish your case and demonstrate why your CRA program qualifies for a “Satisfactory” or possibly “Outstanding” rating.
+Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community demonstrate why your CRA program qualifies for a “Satisfactory” or possibly “Outstanding” rating credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
+We will review the steps required to establish your case and tips for managing the exam.

-- Tips for banks that are ISB (intermediate small banks of $321 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold of $1.284 billion is reached.
-The new limits were announced on December 28, 2018.
+- Tips for banks that are ISB (intermediate small banks) and the transition to CRA reporting when the large bank threshold is reached.

 - What’s included in a performance context?
 Learn how to describe your institution, quantify the ability and capacity of the bank to meet credit needs based on financial data.
 Learn how to highlight the positive outcomes of your lending focus and business strategy.

 - Tips to describe your assessment area including demographic and economic data resources.

 - Best practices to deal with CRA-related complaints and potential fair lending issues that can threaten a successful exam.

 - Definitions of Community Development Loans and Services

 - Ideas for passing the Investment Test portion of the exam

 - Overview of the OCC rules that become effective on October 1,2020 but also phases in a framework for small and intermediate banks by January 1, 2024.
 NOTE: The FDIC and Federal Reserve did NOT join in these new rules.